Variation of extremal length functions on Teichmuller space: Introduction

 \section{Introduction}

 Let $S$ be a smooth closed surface of negative Euler characteristic.
-The Teichm\"uller space $\mathcal{T}(S)$ is the space of (isotopy classes of) marked hyperbolic structures on $S$.
-The aim of this paper is to study the second variation of extremal length functions on $\mathcal{T}(S)$.
-Note that the first variational formula of extremal length functions along any differential path on Teichm\"uller space has known for a long time (see for example Gardiner \cite{Gardiner}).
-A new proof using harmonic maps is given by Wentworth \cite{Wentworth}.
+The Teichm\"uller space $\mathcal{T}(S)$ is the space of isotopy classes of marked hyperbolic structures on $S$.
+The Teichm\"uller space admits a canonical complex structure and a standard distance, called the Teichm\"uller ($=$ Kobayashi) distance.
+Thanks to the works of Kerckhoff, Masur and Gardiner, etc., the extremal length functions, which are studied in this paper, are recently recognized as fundamental tools for studying the geometry of the Teichm\"uller distance.

+The extremal length functions are often comparable with the hyperbolic length functions, which are also fundamental in Teichm\"uller theory.
+As was observed by Wolpert and other mathematicians, the hyperbolic length functions are plurisubharmonic.
+Hence it was also conjectured and expected that the extremal length functions are plurisubharmonic.
+In this paper, we give an affirmative answer to this conjecture.